MH102/AkureyTest_BTree/readme.md

 Java JDK 17.

 # Solution Description
-Check PDF for an description of the classes and solution.
+Check PDF for a description of the classes and solution.